kataikko/dll2025project/docs/Roadmap.md

 - ~~Scheduled: 8.
 Jul 2025 at 12:00 to 13:00, GMT+2~~
 - ~~15.07.
 11:00~~
 - 17.07.
-	- ask how the (relevant part of the) code is structured?
+	- ~~ask how the (relevant part of the) code is structured?~~
 	- Use Flexicubes(Meshes) or Flexicubes(Meshes_Gaussian)?
+	- what does nemo mean? - neural mesh object